 In the US, there are two main categories of insurance — life/health and property/casualty.
 Under these categories, there are various types of insurance products.
 For the life/health category, you’ll find plans for dental or vision needs, long-term care, and accidental death, among others.
 Meanwhile, for the property/casualty category, plans usually cover vehicles, homes, pets, and negligent acts or omissions.
 Simply put, in the insurance industry, products aren’t limited to only these four types; the right plans also vary depending on the person’s specific needs.

-In 2019, we all saw how ripe the insurance industry was for disruption.
+In the past few years, we all saw how ripe the insurance industry was for disruption.
 Although new technology has already been introduced to the market, not everyone was able to adapt to the tech-driven shift.
 Some insurers made an early move to use advanced tools and it’s only a matter of time before they reap the benefits of their labor.

 In 2020, we can expect tech-infused insurance processes to become more commonplace.
 Because, in truth, the insurance industry trends show that the only way we’re going is forward.